moldis-group/home/teaching.md

 #### _Additional reading:_
 [Ten theorems about quantum mechanical measurements](https://doi.org/10.1016/0378-4371(88)90105-7) by N.G.
 Van Kampen, Physica A: Statistical Mechanics and its Applications, Elsevier (1988).

+#### _Codes:_
+Here is the github repositors where the codes written for the course will be maintained [https://github.com/raghurama123/QuantumMechanics](https://github.com/raghurama123/QuantumMechanics)

 * * *

 ## Numerical Methods, PHY-102.7/CHM-116.7